Latest Essay Topics

 Moreover, the traditional medicine has seen success in particular regions only.
 Stating an example, the concoctions brewed from herbs work more on people from Asia than people out in west as the natives have a specific diet containing certain spices and follow specific dietary habits.
 Additionally, some traditional practices are harmful as they may have severe side effects like kidney and liver damage because of subtle traces of toxins in the herbs.

 To summarize, the traditional medicine may be a practical option to treat minor health issues, but, it cannot substitute the modern medical science.
-The advancements in the field of medicine are vital to secure a prosperous future as history gives us a heap of evidence favoring its use.
+The advancements in the field of medicine are vital to secure a prosperous future as history gives us enough evidence favoring its use.

 Fresh water has always been a limited resource in some parts of the world.
 Today, however, growing worldwide demand has made this a global problem.
 What are the causes of the increased demand?
 What measure could governments and individuals take to respond to this problem?

 Water is the most abundant source on Earth with a proportion of nearly 70 percent being water on Earth.
 Freshwater, however, is not that profuse with only 2.5 percent of the total water, out of which only 1 percent is easily accessible.
 This accessibility has been an issue in many parts of the world but, the increasing need of water has turned it into a global problem.